AliSoftware/OHPDFImage/README.md

 #### Keeping aspect ratio

-When you call `-[OHVectorImage renderAtSize:]` with the expected size, it does not try to keep the aspect ratio, and simply use the given size as-is, stretching the image if necessary ("Scale to Fill" behavior).
+* When you call `-[OHVectorImage renderAtSize:]` with the expected size, it does not try to keep the aspect ratio, and simply use the given size as-is, stretching the image if necessary ("Scale to Fill" behavior).

-If you want to keep the aspect ratio of the original PDF, you can compute the size that fits a given size using `-[OHVectorImage sizeThatFits:]` first, and then use this size when calling `-[OHVectorImage renderAtSize:]`.
+* If you want to keep the aspect ratio of the original PDF, you can compute the size that fits a given size using `-[OHVectorImage sizeThatFits:]` first, and then use this size when calling `-[OHVectorImage renderAtSize:]`.

 > _Note: This is actually what `+[UIImage imageWithPDFNamed:fitInSize:]` does internally._

-As wanting to keep the aspect ratio is a quite common case, a convenience method `-[OHVectorImage renderAtSizeThatFits:]` is provided that simply calls the two aforementioned methods one after the other.

 The `sizeThatFits:` method takes the vector image's `insets` property into account when computing the fitting size — as these `insets` values will be applied when rendering as well.

+* As wanting to keep the aspect ratio is a quite common case, a convenience method `-[OHVectorImage renderAtSizeThatFits:]` is provided that simply calls the two aforementioned methods one after the other.

+* You may also use the `-[OHVectorImage scaleForSize:]` method that returns a `CGSize` containing the scale factors (both horizontal and vertical) to apply to scale the vector image to the given size.
+This basically returns the result of dividing the given `size` by the vector image's `nativeSize`, but also taking the `insets` into account.

+> Note: `sizeThatFits:` actually uses `MIN(width, height)` of these scale factors to determine the scale factor to "aspect fit" the image in the provided size.
+If you instead need to scale so image so it does an "aspect fill" scaling — cropping the image if necessary to fill the whole size — you may instead use `MAX(width, height)` to compute the scale and thus the size at which to render the image.

 #### Example